maxkub/challengeMDI343/README.md

 #### Separating the dataset into two subsets.
 When ploting histograms of each features, we see that some features have a very unbalanced distribution, for example: 'oecd_NB_BACKWARD_PL', so the learning algorithm would see a lot of 0 for this feature and few other values.
-As a result it could hard to train the algorithm to use properly this feature.
+As a result it could be hard to train the algorithm to use properly this feature.

-The idea is then
+The idea is then to look for a feature that could split the dataset in two subsets, under the constraints that:
+- The average "distance" between the subsets must be the largest.
+- The subsets must have approximately the same size (if one is too small, it is hard to train a good model on it).
+This can be measured via a two-class entropy.
+- The overall distribution between the 4 categories ('VARIABLE_CIBLE'=0 or 1 in subset 1, and  'VARIABLE_CIBLE'=0 or 1 in subset 2) must be balanced.
+This can be measured via a 4-class entropy.

+I wrote the function data_split_scores() to give a score (which is the product of the three quantity described above) to each binary categorical variable, to find the best splitting variable.
+I only looked among binary variables at first and found good results, so I did not tried more complicated variables and split scores.

+The binary having the highest score is 'SOURCE_CITED_AGE', and when plotting the distribution of the features in each subset, we can see that the very unbalanced distributions that we found in the whole dataset, are splited between the two subsets.

 ## les traitements qui n'ont pas eu d'impact